-You can easily deploy a desktop shortcut using Intune on the desktop of any Windows 10 or Windows 11 device.
-However, If the deployed shortcut is broken and no longer working.
-You may want to delete that broken desktop shortcut.
+You can easily deploy a desktop shortcut using Intune on any Windows 10 or Windows 11 device.
+However, if the deployed shortcut is broken and no longer working, you may want to delete that broken desktop shortcut.

-Users may not be able to delete the desktop shortcut from C:\users\Public\desktop due to not having administrator rights.
-Therefore, IT Admins can use a powershell script to delete the desktop shortcut and push that script using Intune.
+Users may encounter difficulty deleting a desktop shortcut from C:\Users\Public\Desktop due to insufficient administrator rights.
+In such cases, IT admins can create a PowerShell script to remove the desktop shortcut and deploy this script using Intune.

-Once you know the location of desktop shortcut.
-We can proceed with creating a powershell script and Intune deployment to push the powershell script on end user devices for deleting the desktop shortcut.
+Once you identify the location of the desktop shortcut, you can proceed with creating a PowerShell script and initiating an Intune deployment to deploy the script onto end-user devices for deleting the desktop shortcut.

-You can use below script and given steps to delete the desktop shortcut of any application by updating the variable $ShortcutFile.
-Copy the script code and save it in a .ps1 file.
-For example: Zoom_delete_shortcut.ps1.
+You can utilize the script provided below along with the given steps to delete the desktop shortcut of any application by updating the variable $ShortcutFile.
+Copy the script code and save it in a .ps1 file, for example, Zoom_delete_shortcut.ps1.

 $ShortcutFile = "$env:Public\Desktop\Zoom.lnk"